Cosmology

 The Place Where You Go to Listen

-At some point in the recent past I realized that daylight has a different sound than night does.
+A few years ago, I realized that daylight has a different sound than night does.
 Not the usual distinctions, like birdsong, crickets, traffic.
-When the sun rises, I hear a difference in the world, a tone — very, very subtle — with more vibrance in sunlight than the velvety sound of night. …
+When the sun rises, I hear a difference in the world.
+A tone, very subtle, with more vibrance in sunlight than the velvety sound of night.
+I haven’t found an explanation for

 The Place Where You Go to Listen Read More »